NMOS Transistors and PMOS Transistors Explained

 The p-type transistor works counter to the n-type transistor.
 Whereas the nMOS will form a closed circuit with the source when the voltage is non-negligible, the pMOS will form an open circuit with the source when the voltage is non-negligible.

 As you can see in the image of the pMOS transistor shown below, the only difference between a pMOS transistor and an nMOS transistor is the little circle between the gate and the first bar.
 This circle inverts the value from the voltage.
-If the gate sends a voltage representative of a value of one, then the inverter will change the one to a zero and cause the circuit to function accordingly.
+If the gate sends a voltage representative of a value of 1, then the inverter will change the 1 to a 0 and cause the circuit to function accordingly.

 nmos transistor example of a pmos transistor